 Used Offer to Analyze:

-If your triggers found an FBA offer to analyze, they will automatically skip looking at the Used Offers.
-If your triggers couldn't find an FBA offer to analyze, or if you're a Merchant Fulfilled seller, this next section is a "catch all" to select a target list price for you.
+If your triggers find an FBA offer to analyze, they will automatically skip looking at the Used Offers.
+If your triggers couldn't find an FBA offer to analyze, or if you're a Merchant Fulfilled seller, this next section is a "catch-all" to select a target list price for you.

 You can select price slots 1-5 (1 being the lowest used price), 10, or 15/20.
 Certain API calls return either the 15th or 20th lowest used price, so the 15/20 slot will select the highest visible used price in the API.
 If a book only has 10 offers available, and you have selected the 15/20 option, the app will auto-select the next highest visible price.